- Home

 Genki includes:

 - None of the above.
 Genki is a health insurance product.
-It does not cover lost luggage, trip delays, trip interruption, or travel-related non-medical expenses.
+It doesn’t cover lost luggage, trip delays, trip interruption, or travel-related non-medical expenses.

 Trip protection verdict: SafetyWing wins by default.
 If you want luggage protection, trip interruption coverage, and travel delay reimbursement bundled into your insurance, SafetyWing is the only option here.
 Genki focuses exclusively on health coverage.